slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

     related files alongside an artifact, sometimes known as “sidecar files”.
     For example, PyPI supports publishing `.asc` files representing the PGP signature for an artifact with the same filename (but different extension).
-    This requires the mapping between artifact and attestation (or attestation vessel) to be 1:1.
+    This option requires the mapping between artifact and attestation (or attestation vessel) to be 1:1.

 A combination of these options allows for a bootstrap process where projects